SCT Equity, Diversity, & Inclusion (ED&I) Early-Career Award

 - A statement indicating whether you plan to attend the annual conference in person

-Awardees will be notified by January 27th, 2023.
+Awardees will be notified in early 2025.

 ED&I Early Career Award